soup-bowl/whatsth.is/.github/ISSUE_TEMPLATE/crash_report.md

 **What browser are you using?**
 (If installed, it'll still link to the browser you installed with).

-**What was the URL you were on during the crash?**
-(Just copy it from your browser.
-If you're in app mode, tell us your steps to the screen).

 **If you got an output, Paste the Stack Trace inbetween the marks below**
 ```